The Technology Gap Fund application process is now open.

 Other.
 All other budget line items must directly impact the success of the project and need to be thoroughly justified; budget support must be tightly focused on driving innovations and inventions into the commercial marketplace.
 Responsible budgeting is a criterion for award selection.

 Cost-sharing.
-Cost-sharing is encouraged and may be considered in project evaluation and award.
+Cost-sharing is encouraged and may be considered in the project evaluation and award.

 Review Criteria and Selection Process